Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 Cosmological neutrinos (including possible sterile states) influence the production of the primordial light elements in two ways.
 First, $\nu_e$ and $\overline{\nu}_e$ directly participate in the charged current weak interactions which rule the neutron/proton chemical equilibrium:

 To get an accurate theoretical prediction for light-element abundances, the processes $(a)-(f)$ require a careful and accurate treatment.
 Since $\nu_e$ and $\overline{\nu}_e$ enter the BBN equations at a fundamental level, any change in the neutrino momentum distributions (e.g., non-zero chemical potentials, spectral distortions) can shift the neutron-to-proton ratio freeze-out temperature and then modify the primordial $^4$He abundance.
 Second, cosmological neutrinos of each flavor gravitate and contribute as relativistic species to the total radiation energy density that governs the expansion rate of the Universe before and during BBN epoch.
-As seen in Sec.~\ref{sec:intro_cosmo}, this effect is encoded into the parameter $\Neff$.
+As seen in Sec.~\ref{ssec:imprints}, this effect is encoded into the parameter $\Neff$.
 Changing the expansion rate alters the $n/p$ ratio at the onset of BBN and hence the light element abundances.

-The primordial element abundance that is most sensitive to $N_{\rm eff}$ is the helium abundance, typically parametrized by the fraction of the mass in baryons in the form of ${}^4{\rm He}$: $Y_P$.
-The theoretical prediction for the primordial helium abundance is free from nuclear reaction uncertainties and is very sensitive to $N_{\rm eff}$, while being only logarithmically dependent upon the baryon energy density.
-Another primordial element abundance that can be of relevance to determine $N_{\rm eff}$ is the deuterium abundance, typically parametrized by the number ratio of deuterium with respect to hydrogen, ${\rm D/H}$.
-In contrast to $Y_P$, the predicted primordial deuterium abundance does depend strongly upon the baryon energy density, ${\rm D/H} \propto \omega_b^{-1.6}$~\cite{Fields:2019pfx}, and its prediction is currently limited by the lack of detailed knowledge of two nuclear reactions -- see~\cite{Pisanti:2020efz,Pitrou:2020etk,Yeh:2020mgl} for recent global analyses and~\cite{Mossa:2020gjc} for a recent experimental result from the LUNA collaboration that helped significantly reduce the theoretical uncertainty.
+The primordial element abundance that is most sensitive to $\Neff$ is the helium abundance, typically parameterized by the fraction of the mass in baryons in the form of ${}^4{\rm He}$: $\yp$.
+The theoretical prediction for the primordial helium abundance is free from nuclear reaction uncertainties\footnote{The ${}^4{\rm He}$ abundance basically depends on the neutron number at BBN.
+As such, the dominant source of uncertainty in the predicted amount of primordial helium comes from measurements of the neutron lifetime.} and is very sensitive to $\Neff$, while being only logarithmically dependent upon the baryon energy density.
+Another primordial element abundance that can be of relevance to determine $\Neff$ is the deuterium abundance, typically parameterized by the number ratio of deuterium with respect to hydrogen, ${\rm D/H}$.
+In contrast to $\yp$, the predicted primordial deuterium abundance does depend strongly upon the baryon energy density, ${\rm D/H} \propto \omega_b^{-1.6}$~\cite{Fields:2019pfx}, and its prediction is currently limited by the lack of detailed knowledge of two nuclear reactions -- see~\cite{Pisanti:2020efz,Pitrou:2020etk,Yeh:2020mgl} for recent global analyses and~\cite{Mossa:2020gjc} for a recent experimental result from the LUNA collaboration that helped significantly reduce the theoretical uncertainty.